Our content may include links to products from our partners

 The essential components of a good trading strategy are comprised of four basic elements:

-- Developing directional bias, qualify entry
+- Developing directional bias, qualify the entry

 - Determining stop-loss and take-profit targets